I laughed through this entire interview. I had the pleasure of meeting Shortstraw after they performed at Boosh, an event they organize.

 Very deep guys and Gad likes pap.

 You guys have done a bit of travelling, what makes South Africa a great place to perform besides for it being home?

 Gad– It is nice performing in your hometown, as I suppose everyone has seen us many times already and kind of know the songs.
 It’s always nice to have stuff sung back to you.
 I don’t know, they have good voices and make our songs sound nice.

 Alastair– Why do we prefer performing to our home crowd?

 Yes besides for it being home.

-Alastair– No I don’t think its besides being home, I think the whole reason South Africa is a great place to perform is because it is home.
+Alastair– No I don’t think it is besides being home, I think the whole reason South Africa is a great place to perform is that it is home.
 I think that will always be the case.
-I am sure it is the case with every band that they would rather perform in their hometown and home country then anywhere else.
+I am sure it is the case with every band that they would rather perform in their hometown and home country than anywhere else.
 I mean we haven’t toured very extensively internationally, but we have been to two places.
 Actually three, no four including Zimbabwe and Mozambique.
 I don’t think you can compare it.
 I think home is always going to be the best.

 Tom– Home, because home is where the heart is.

 Tom– Well you do have 7 percent battery, I can see that.